Soong19/NanoDB/doc/lab3.md

 Estimated number of block IOs:  1
 ```

-From the cpuCost, the updater works (but don't works well or not).
+From the cpuCost, the updater works (but don't know works well or not).